am0nt31r0/OSINT-Search/README.md

 - Presents results of google hackings searches
 - Presents results related to a domain or an IP address
 - Presents CMS for a certain URL
+- Presents DNS Records information for a certain domain

 More functionalities to be added later.